-Welcome to your live robo-generated, AI-assured, post-sensational media transmission… work in progress… passing through right now.
+Welcome to your live robo-generated, AI-assured, post-sensational media transmission… in defense of the boring… work in progress… live (passing through right now.)

 ‘What the Robot Saw’ (v 0.1 alpha) is a perpetual, robot-generated livestream film, curated, animated and edited algorithmically from among the least viewed and subscribed YouTube videos uploaded over the past few hours.
 A Robot/AI filmmaker makes its way through the world of low engagement online video, focusing its attention on people who don’t usually get attention.

 If the stream isn’t live, you can find recent archives here.

 An invisible audience of software robots continually analyze content on the Internet.
 Videos by non-“YouTube stars” that algorithms don’t promote to the top of the search rankings or the “recommended” sidebar may be seen by few or no human viewers.
 For these videos, robots may be the primary audience.
 In ‘What the Robot Saw,’ the Robot is AI voyeur turned cinematographer, depicting and magnifying the online personas of the subjects of a never-ending film.